TheFrenchGhosty/TheFrenchGhostys-Ultimate-Firefox-Configuration/README.md

 #### about:preferences#home

-New Windows and Tabs

-"Homepage and new windows" - "Custom URLs..."
+Under "New Windows and Tabs" / "Homepage and new windows" - "Custom URLs..."

-Set the [SearX](https://searx.space/) instance you want to use.
+Set the [SearXNG](https://searx.space/) instance you want to use.

 #### about:preferences#search

-Go to the SearX instance you want to use
+Go to the SearXNG instance you want to use

 Right click the search bar - Click "Add [Instance name]"

 Go back to `about:preferences#search`

-"Search Suggestions" tick all options
+Under "Search Suggestions": Tick all options

-"One-Click Search Engine" - Remove everything except the SearX instance you added
+Under "Search Shortcuts": Remove everything except the SearX instance you added (and the stuff you can't remove)

 #### about:preferences#privacy

 Under "Cookies and Site Data" untick "Delete cookies and site data when LibreWolf is closed"

-"History"
+Under "History"

-"Firefox will" "Use custom settings for history"

 "Clear history when Firefox closes" - Tick everything except "Cookies" "Active Logins" "Site Settings" "Offline website data"